-Susan Goff is Bishop Suffragan of the Episcopal Diocese of Virginia.
-She has been “leading from the second chair” since 2012.
-She oversees multicultural and ethnic-specific ministries, mission congregations and mission, outreach and diversity.
-In addition to her work in the diocese, Bishop Susan is licensed as a visiting bishop in our companion Diocese of Liverpool in England.
+Susan Goff is Ecclesiastical Authority of the Episcopal Diocese of Virginia.
+She was elected Bishop Suffragan and consecrated in 2012.
+She became Ecclesiastical Authority of the Diocese in 2018, upon the retirement of the Shannon Johnston, thirteenth Bishop of the Diocese.
+She oversees the mission and ministry of the diocese in all its multiple dimensions during the interim time between Bishops Diocesan, with a particular focus on strengthening relationships between God, congregations, diocesan leadership and related organizations.
+She has a particular passion for justice ministries and for the full inclusion of all of God’s beloved in the faith community.
+In addition to her work in the diocese, Bishop Goff is licensed as a visiting bishop in our companion Diocese of Liverpool in England.
 She also represents The Episcopal Church in relationships with the Anglican Church in Central America (IARCA).

 Since she was ordained in 1980, Bishop Susan has ministered in the Diocese of Virginia.
 She began her service as a school Chaplain, first at St. Margaret’s in Tappahannock, then at St. Catherine’s in Richmond.
 From there she was called to be Rector of Emmanuel, Old Church, and later as Rector of St. Christopher’s, Springfield.
 She became Canon to the Ordinary in 2010, and from that position she was elected bishop.